 You can have a free account but the features are fairly limited.
 In the next account starts at $9.99, so keep that in consideration as you explore these tools.

 The third tool for twitter marketing I want to show you is called buffer and you will find that at bufferapp.com.
-Buffers is really cool; especially if you’re trying to manage a very active Twitter feed.
+Buffers are really cool; especially if you’re trying to manage a very active Twitter feed.
 With the buffer, you can collect content from around the web and put it all in a queue.